postgresml/postgresml/pgml-cms/docs/introduction/getting-started/import-your-data/logical-replication/README.md

 #### Create a publication

-A publication is aset of tables that your primary database would like to share with your PostgresML database.
+A publication is a set of tables that your primary database would like to share with your PostgresML database.
 To create a publication, connect to your primary database as a superuser and create the publication for your tables of choice:

 ```postgresql
 CREATE PUBLICATION postgresml